rakhi890rs/moody-player/README.md

 ## 🔍 Overview

 The app uses **face-api.js** to detect moods like happy, sad, angry, surprised, or neutral through your webcam.
 Based on the detected mood, it dynamically selects songs that suit your emotional state.
-The UI is built with **React** and styled using **Tailwind CSS**, providing a responsive and smooth user experience.
+The UI is built with **React** and styled using **CSS**, providing a responsive and smooth user experience.

 ---